-Welcome to the Master of Social Work Admissions Website!
+Master of Social Work Admissions Information

 The following information covers the minimum requirements for admission.
 Please be aware that meeting these minimum requirements does not ensure admission to the program.
 The Department of Social Work reserves the right to limit admissions.